 As he says to his companion upon arriving at said school: "Are we there already?
 Oh well, I'm sure I won't last longer here than I did at any of the others."

 "Life is painless for the brainless/ why think too hard?/ when its so soothing!"

-Kariya from The World Ends With You intentionally avoids getting a promotion, despite being one of the most competent Reapers around.
+Kariya from The World Ends with You intentionally avoids getting a promotion, despite being one of the most competent Reapers around.
 He already has his ideal job, which lets him relax and hang out with Yashiro.

-Demyx would like nothing better than to just sit around the Castle that Never Was and write songs.
+Kingdom Hearts's Demyx would like nothing better than to just sit around the Castle that Never Was and write songs.
 He actually bribes you to do his missions in 358/2 Days.

 Though he's not completely demotivated.
 Axel explains that Demyx's specialty is scouting and observation, which he does enjoy.
 It's the missions where he has to do more than sneak and watch that he dislikes.

 Many games force this on the player, if they're trying to achieve some sort of perfect or near perfect game.
 Many games feature Empty Levels, where the player is punished with lower overall stats or some other disincentive for levelling up normally, and thus are better served by running away from every single random encounter and fight bosses with the main character dead for the whole battle.